 Construction projects taking place within a Homeowners Association (HOA) or other governing body that impact any portion of the exterior (including windows and doors) must be approved in writing prior to permit issuance.
 A copy of the HOA Approval letter or HOA stamped plans must be provided prior to or at permit issuance.

 - City Hall is currently open by appointment only

-- All permit applications and plans must be submitted as hard copy in person
+- All tenant improvements and residential remodels must be submitted as hard copy in person at City Hall

 - The City does not accept permit submittals or plans via mail or courier